pablocarderam/opqua/README.md

     of the system state (saves all by default) (int, default 0)
 - vector_sampling -- how many vectors to skip before saving one in a
     snapshot of the system state (saves all by default) (int, default 0)
+- print_every_n_events -- number of events after which a message is printed to console; if <0, never prints (int, default 1000)

 #### runReplicates